-On-Campus Interviewing is an opportunity for you to begin the formal interview process.
+Campus Interviewing is an opportunity for you to begin the formal interview process.
 Each year, numerous employing organizations interview Sam Houston State University students and alumni for a variety of entry-level positions.
-Typically, employers visit the campus during the fall and spring semesters to recruit for full-time and often, internship positions.
+These interviews can be in-person or virtual (Zoom or Skype).
+Typically, employers recruit during the fall and spring semesters to recruit for full-time and often, internship positions.
 The key to a successful interviewing experience is preparation!
 Remember these interviews are not practice sessions.
-In order to better prepare students for interviewing on-campus, necessary information and policies have been provided.
+In order to better prepare students for interviewing necessary information and policies have been provided.
 Please read carefully.
 Should you have any questions, please contact the Career Services office at (936) 294-1713.

 - Must be completing a Sam Houston State University degree or you must be an alumnus of the university.

-- Must register, create a profile, and upload a resume onto "JOBS for KATS" (See our sample resumes).
+- Must register, create a profile, and upload a resume onto "BEARKATS GET HIRED" (See our sample resumes).

 - Must meet the minimum requirements specified by the employer (major, GPA, graduation date, etc.).

-- Must schedule your own appointment through "JOBS for KATS" by following the instructions on the website.
+- Must schedule your own interview time through "BEARKATS GET HIRED" by following the instructions on the website.

 Before the Interview